 Enable NDI Output

-The first method is to create an NDI stream of the preview in OBS Studio containing all sources visible and a mixed final audio stream, basically the normal stream output, by enabling the NDI output via "Tools → NDI™ Output Settings".
-In here you can give the NDI stream also a name for proper identification of the NDI stream.
-This output does not contain any alpha-channel/transparency for use as an overlay.
+The first method is to create an NDI stream of the main output preview in OBS Studio containing all sources visible and the mixed final audio stream, basically the normal stream output, by enabling the NDI Main Output via "Tools → NDI™ Output Settings".
+In the NDI™ Output Settings dialog you can give the NDI stream a name for proper identification of the NDI stream and then enable the main output.

 Dedicated NDI Output

-If you are using the Dedicated Output on a Browser source, to for example render alert and widget animations on another computer, do keep in mind due to the limitations of the Browser source that audio is not transmitted with it, so you'll need to patch this over via another method.
+If you are using the Dedicated Output NDI filter on a Browser source (as seen in the image above), to for example render alert and widget animations on another computer, do keep in mind due to the limitations of the Browser source that audio is not transmitted with it, so you'll need to patch this over via another method.

-NewTek NDI Tools found on the official website of NewTek contain various applications to test out NDI streams, but one application can be used to capture desktop or an application and send this as an NDI stream.
-The application of interest is called Scan Converter and can be found in the installed location.
+NewTek NDI Tools found on the official website of NewTek contain various applications related to NDI, but one application can be used to capture the entire screen or a region of interest and send that as an NDI stream.
+The application of interest is called NewTek NDI Scan Converter and can be found in the installed location of the tools.

-Once it runs, it is a very lightweight application capable of capturing a selectable source via the right-mouse click menu of the Scan Converter application found in the system tray.
-You are also able to select an audio playback device from your computer to send that audio with the stream.
+Once it runs, it is a very lightweight application capable of capturing any monitor automatically or you can select a region of interest you want to capture and transmit.
+You can access the menu of the application by right-clicking the icon in the system tray.
+You are also able to select an audio playback device from your computer to send that audio on the selected device with the stream if wanted.